red/docs/gui/Draw.md

 ![](images/line-join.png)

-_Note_: `miter-bevel` mode selects automatically one or the other joining mode depending on the miter length (See [this](https://msdn.microsoft.com/en-us/library/windows/desktop/ms534148%28v=vs.85%29.aspx) for detailed explanation).
+_Note_: `miter-bevel` mode selects automatically one or the other joining mode depending on the miter length (See [this page](https://msdn.microsoft.com/en-us/library/windows/desktop/ms534148%28v=vs.85%29.aspx) for detailed explanation).

 ## Line-cap